Valentines Dinner

 Every Valentines Day he does something different, with one exception.
 He no longer buys a commercially made card.
 He makes his own card to give to me and every year, in that card, he composes his own personal and wonderful message to me.
 No one else in the world gets the same card - at least they better not! :-) I really appreciate his effort and thoughtfulness.

-But if you found this page looking for a really good Valentines Dinner Menu with the needed recipes - you have found the right page.
+If you found this page looking for a really special Valentines Dinner Menu with the needed recipes - you have found the right page.
 Without going into detail, let me just say that the little effort I made to prepare this meal for us was ...well ...was well worth it for both of us.

 Don't forget to check out other Valentine's Day Menu Suggestions.